perturber/shubham/research.md

   </figcaption>
 </figure>

-I primarily work on developing the data analysis pipeline in various contexts (as you will see below) for the upcoming space-based gravitational wave observatory, i.e. the Laser Interferometer Space Antenna (LISA) [(NASA)](https://lisa.nasa.gov/).
-LISA was recently adopted by the European Space Agency (ESA), and is on track to be launched sometime in the middle of the next decade [(ESA)](https://www.esa.int/Science_Exploration/Space_Science/LISA/Capturing_the_ripples_of_spacetime_LISA_gets_go-ahead).
-Notably, the milli-Hz frequency band of LISA will be sensitive to many source-types, including a swarm of compact binaries evolving in the Milky Way, supermassive black hole binaries in the late-inspiral stage, and extreme-mass-ratio inspirals (EMRIs) in which a stellar-mass black hole is gravitationally bound to a supermassive black hole [(LISA Collaboration)](https://arxiv.org/abs/2402.07571).
-EMRIs are the primary target of my study.
+I work on the data analysis pipeline for the Laser Interferometer Space Antenna (LISA) [(NASA)](https://lisa.nasa.gov/), scheduled for launch in the mid-2030s [(ESA)](https://www.esa.int/Science_Exploration/Space_Science/LISA/Capturing_the_ripples_of_spacetime_LISA_gets_go-ahead).
+LISA will be sensitive to gravitational waves from galactic binaries, supermassive black hole mergers, and extreme-mass-ratio inspirals (EMRIs) in which a stellar-mass black hole orbits a supermassive one [(LISA Collaboration)](https://arxiv.org/abs/2402.07571).
+EMRIs are my primary focus.

 ### Extreme-mass-ratio inspirals (EMRIs)